leiml1/Blade-Ball-FFlags/README.md

 # Blade-Ball-FFlags
-I'm sharing my own Blade ball FFlag with a working Lagball and some smooth graphics.
+I'm sharing my custom Blade Ball FFlag configuration, which includes a working Lagball and smoother graphics.

-To paste them i'm gonna paste the file in here (which is called ''Blade Ball FFlag.json'' and then download it or copy the FFlags) and then u need Bloxstrap.
-If u dont have Bloxstrap get it here (https://github.com/bloxstraplabs/bloxstrap/releases/download/v2.9.0/Bloxstrap-v2.9.0.exe)
+To use it, I’ll paste the contents of the file here (named "Blade Ball FFlag.json").
+You can either download the file or copy the FFlags manually.

-Then u follow the steps to set it up.
-After the Bloxstrap installation u need to open Bloxstrap and click on ''Configure settings'' then ''Engine settings'' then scroll down until u find the button ''Fast Flag Editor'' and click on it.
-Press on ''Add new'' then ''Import JSON'' (if you copied the FFlag instead of downloading it then just paste them in) and then ''Import from file''.
-You need to import the file of my FFlag there which i pasted in here and if a message comes up like ''You appear to be importing a very large configuration'' then u need to press on yes and then press on ''Save''.
-Now ur done... have fun with them and if u have any problem let me know :)
+To apply the configuration, you'll need Bloxstrap.
+If you don't have it yet, download it from this link:
+Bloxstrap v2.9.0

+Setup Instructions:
+Install Bloxstrap and launch it.

+Click on "Configure Settings".

+Go to "Engine Settings".

+Scroll down and click on "Fast Flag Editor".

+Press "Add New", then select "Import JSON".

+If you copied the FFlags instead of downloading the file, paste them manually.

+If you downloaded the file, choose "Import from file" and select the JSON file.

+If a message appears saying "You appear to be importing a very large configuration", click "Yes".

+Click "Save".

+That’s it !
+If you run into any issues, feel free to reach out. :)